 Instructions

-- In a mixing bowl, add the ground chicken, parsley, salt, pepper, cumin, red pepper flakes, ½ teaspoon of paprika, onion, garlic, mint, bread crumbs, egg and olive oil.
+- In a mixing bowl, add the ground chicken, butter, parsley, salt, pepper, cumin, red pepper flakes, ½ teaspoon of paprika, onion, garlic, mint, bread crumbs, egg and olive oil.

 - Using your hand, mix well until combined.